We will convert POME into valuable materials with algae.

 What we are aiming for

-Our goal is to solve environmental problems related to the POME released from palm oil production plants to the outdoor pond and secure alternative fuel for petroleum from algae.
+Our goal is to solve environmental problem related to the POME released from palm oil production plants to the outdoor pond.

 This is a challenge for new technological innovation.